CenturyLinkCloud/PublicKB/ElasticBox/partner-cloud-integration-azure-users.md

 ### Important Information

-To obtain a user, please submit a support request via one of the following methods:
+To obtain a user, please submit a support request via the following method:

 * Email support@elasticbox.com